zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Andy says, “If you’re a blue blood like he is, born into p rivilege and old money, you can do no wrong.”
 Some more expressions here to tal k about social and economic advantages of some people versus others: “blue blo od” refers to a person who belongs to the richest, most wealthy part of a  society – the most powerful, the most respected.
 We would call it the “u pper class.”
 “Privilege” (privilege) is another word for advantage, something t hat you have that no one else has.
 It’s also, for example, used in talking about t hings that you can do if you are a member of a certain group: “One of the privi leges of being a member of the golf club is that you get to play golf for free.”
 Well, you don’t have to pay for each game; you have to pay for your membership.
 So, privi lege is another word for advantage.
 Again, it is often used to describe socia l or economic advantages.
 “Old money” refers to money that has been in your family for a long time, wealth that your family has had for many years.
 Here in the Un ited States, the Rockefeller family would be perhaps considered a family of  old money – not perhaps, they definitely would be!
 The Ford family – F ord Motor Company – money has been in their family for many years, many gen erations: the grandfather, the great-grandfather, and so forth.
 S o, old money refers to a rich and powerful family that has been rich for many years.

 Andy says if you’re a blue blood like this nephew, and you are born into privilege and old money, meaning when you are born you receive im mediately these advantages, you can do no wrong.
-The expression “to do n o wrong” means that you are unable to make a mistake.
+The expression “to do no wrong” means that you are unable to make a mistake.
 It also means, more commonly, that when you do make a mistake no one will pay attention; it will  be forgiven or ignored by other people.
 Some parents think their children can do  no wrong, so when someone complains to them about their children – for e xample children who are yelling and screaming in the street – when someone compl ains, some parents will say, “Oh, that wasn’t my child, that is impossible.”
 Their child can do no wrong.
 Well let me tell you, they can!

 Moving on: Nia says, “That’s not true.
 (The nephew) wil l be held accountable for how this department performs.”
 The expression “to hold (someone) accountable”